 - Where does the boat depart from?

 - Trips depart from the Santa Cruz West Harbor at Atlantic Avenue.
-HOWEVER, check-in for the trip happens at Stagnaro’s office at 500 7th Avenue, cross street is Eaton St. The staff will then direct you to the boat, which is about a five minute drive away.
+HOWEVER, check-in for the trip happens at Stagnaro’s office at 2896 Soquel Avenue, Santa Cruz.
+The staff will then direct you to the boat, which is about a ten minute drive away.
 Don't worry - exact meeting location details and directions will be provided upon ticket purchase!

 - How early should I arrive to check in before my trip?